ansys/pydpf-core/docs/source/user_guide/getting_started_with_dpf_server.rst

 simulation workflow.

 DPF Server is a package that contains all the necessary files to run the DPF Server, enabling DPF capabilities.
-It is available on the Ansys Customer Portal.
+It is available on the `DPF Pre-Release page of the Ansys Customer Portal <https://download.ansys.com/Others/DPF%20Pre-Release>`_.
 DPF Server first available version is 6.0 (2023 R2).

 For more information about DPF and its use, see :ref:`ref_user_guide`.